 3. Authority Figures in Conflict

-When parents or other caregivers fight or make each other feel badly, children absorb the negative emotions and distrustful situations that have been modeled for them.
+If parents or other caregivers fight or make each other feel badly, children absorb the negative emotions and distrustful situations that have been modeled for them.
 It's scary, overwhelming, and disorganizing.
-This experience can also occur when one parent is deeply distraught or acts uncharacteristically around the child.
-For a child who has been subjected to excessive conflicts between authority figures, it can feel as if he or she has contributed to the fights or to a parent’s painful circumstance.
-Intense conflicts are experienced as extremely threatening, fear driving, and the child may believe he or she has caused it.
+This experience can also occur when one parent is deeply distraught or acts unpredictably around the child.
+When you were subjected to excessive conflicts between authority figures, it can feel as if you contributed to the fights or to a parent’s painful circumstance.
+Intense conflicts are experienced as extremely threatening, fear driving, and you may believe you caused it.
 This feeling of being “tainted” can be carried into adulthood.

 4. Bullying (with Unsupportive Parents)

 If you had the support of a relatively safe, responsive, aware family you may have had a better chance of recovering and salvaging your self esteem after having been taunted and bullied as a child.
 If you already felt unsafe at home and the torture continued outside home, the overwhelming sense of being lost, abandoned, hopeless, and filled with self-loathing pervaded your everyday life.
 It can also feel like anyone who befriends you is doing you a favor, because you see yourself as so damaged.
 Or you may think that anyone involved in your life must be predatory and not to be trusted.
 Without a supportive home life, the effects of bullying can be magnified and miserably erode quality of life.